openstack/charm-deployment-guide/deploy-guide/source/upgrade-openstack.rst

 Paused-single-unit
 ~~~~~~~~~~~~~~~~~~

-The "paused-single-unit" method extends the "single-unit" method by allowing
+The paused-single-unit method extends the single-unit method by allowing for
-for the upgrade of individual units *while paused*.
-Additional charm
+the upgrade of individual units while paused.
+Additional charm requirements are
-requirements are the ``pause`` and ``resume`` actions.
+the ``pause`` and ``resume`` actions.

 This method provides more versatility by allowing a unit to be removed from
 service, upgraded, and returned to service.
 Each of these are distinct events